octantbio/octopus/README.md

 ### Percent Contaminants

-The percentage of reads in each well that are from "contaminates" as specified in the [preprocessing](1.-read-preprocessing) step (PhiX, Illumina artifacts, and DH5a).
+The percentage of reads in each well that are from "contaminants" as specified in the [preprocessing](1.-read-preprocessing) step (PhiX, Illumina artifacts, and DH5a).

 ### Coverage

 We report the percent of bases with <10x and <3x coverage.
-We reccomend inspecting plasmids with a high percentage of bases at <3x to ensure critical regions are adequately covered.
+We recommend inspecting plasmids with a high percentage of bases at <3x to ensure critical regions are adequately covered.
 We provide `.bam` files for each well to assist in this process.
 For example, in `/path/to/octopus/pipeline/your-run-id/` you could run

 ```
 samtools index plate-id/well-id.map.bam